-• For non-fellowship awards: Graduate students may be paid as personnel and may also receive tuition remission.
+For non-fellowship awards: Graduate students may be paid as personnel and may also receive tuition remission.
 Tuition remission, however, will be considered compensation.
-The total compensation (salary plus fringe benefits plus tuition listed in this category) may not exceed \$30,000 per project year.
-A maximum of \$16,000 per year is allowed for the combined costs of tuition/enrollment fee remission, fringe benefits, and health insurance.
+The total compensation (salary plus fringe benefits plus tuition listed in this category) may not exceed \$30,000 per project year (total for all students).
+A maximum of \$10,000 per year is allowed for the combined costs of tuition/enrollment fee remission, fringe benefits, and health insurance.
 Stipend may be budgeted as salary (and included in the MTDC cost calculation) if the institution pays these expenses through a personnel line item.
+Not allowed for the CBCRP Policy Initiative to expenses that include or exclude associated indirect costs by selecting from options in the drop-down menus in the "Included in IDC" and "Not-Included in IDC" sub-categories.
+Cost should be broken out by year, include overall cost by category, an itemized sub-category list, and description of costs.